kanaverse/bakana/docs/related/custom_datasets.md

   Unlike `load()`, modality names may be arbitrary.
 - `cells`: a `DataFrame` containing per-cell annotations, where each row corresponds to a cell in the dataset.
 - `all_assay_names`: an Array containing the names of all assays.
-- `modality_assay_names`: an object where each key is the name of a modality and each value is an Array.
+- `modality_assay_names`: an object where each key is the name of a modality and each value is an Array of strings.
   Each Array contains the names of the assays for that modality.

 Alternatively, this method may return a promise that resolves to such an object.